kosalpen11/CountryPickerView/README.md

 Country Picker View

 # Installation
 CountryPickerView is available through Cocoapods.

 # CocoaPods:

-Add the following line to your Podfile:

-# pod SPCountryPikcerView ~> '0.0.3'
+Add the following line to your Podfile: pod SPCountryPikcerView ~> '0.0.5'

+# support
+Both objective c and swift